ijt/php-docs-samples/appengine/standard/wordpress/README.md

 Choose `PROJECT` as the name you want your new project to have and `DB_TIER` as your selection from https://cloud.google.com/sql/pricing (try `db-f1-micro` to test it out).
-Then run this command to create your WordPress app on App Engine:
+Then run this command to create a new project containing your WordPress app on App Engine.
 ```sh
 $ bash make-wordpress-app <PROJECT> <DB_TIER>
 ```